Updated at: 2025-02-19

 If you haven't obtained IPv6 PD here, and if your modem also has routing capabilities, then it needs to support issuing PD.
 Otherwise, allow OpenWRT to dial in to obtain PD.
 If not, please contact your ISP and say no to all non-Native solutions like Relay, NAT6, etc.

-Test on computer
+Install brook CLI on computer

 Unplug and re-plug the computer's network cable at this time to automatically acquire an IP, which should be a GUA, and the DNS should also be a GUA.
 If a ULA is still obtained at this point, it should disappear after the next router reboot